-- 8" O.D. pier: Astro-Physics has several heights and styles to choose from. - Counterweights: 5 lb.
+- 8" Astro-Physics Pier: Astro-Physics has several heights and styles to choose from.
+Options: 8" Advanced Telescope Systems (ATS) portable pier with 119FSA-FP adapter or Losmandy Folding Heavy-Duty Tripod (LMFHDT-AP) - Counterweights: 5 lb.
 (5SCWT), 10 lb.
 (10SCWT), 18 lb.
-(18SCWT), 24 lb.
-(24SCWT) and 30 lb.
-(30SCWT188) are available. - Portable rechargeable 12-volt battery pack: Several sizes and types are available from a variety of vendors.
+(18SCWT) and 30 lb.
+(30SCWT188) are available. - Regulated Power Supply (AC to DC converter): We offer two choices: 13.8-volt, 5-amp supply (PS138V5A) or Variable-volt, 25-amp supply (PSVPW25A).
+Both supplies are filtered and regulated.
+We recommend the Variable-volt supply for heavier loads and colder weather.
+The mount should have its own power supply. - Portable rechargeable 12-volt battery pack: Several sizes and types are available from a variety of vendors.
 Be sure that your battery pack can supply adequate power for an entire observing session!
 Please refer to power requirements under Features and Specifications on next page.
-We recommend having separate batteries one for the mount and one or more for all other accessories: camera, computer, dew removers etc. - Regulated Power Supply (110V AC to 12V DC converter): We offer two choices: 13.8-volt, 5-amp supply (PS138V5A) or 15-volt, 12-amp supply (PS15V12A).
-Both supplies are filtered and regulated.
-We recommend the 15-volt supply for heavier loads and colder weather.
-The mount should have its own power supply.
+We recommend having separate batteries one for the mount and one or more for all other accessories: camera, computer, dew removers etc. You may wish to consider: - CP4 Powerpoles to Alligator Clips (CABPPAL) For connecting the CP4 Power Cable to battery terminals. - o DC In-line Watt Meter and Power Analyzer (CABPPWM) To monitor your power consumption.